Trump says he "strongly" supports availability of IVF after Alabama Supreme Court ruling

 The National Fertility Association announced Friday that embryo shipping services nationwide indicated they planned to pause transport of embryos to and from Alabama as a result of the decision.

 President Biden on Thursday called the Alabama Supreme Court's ruling "outrageous and unacceptable."
-And Vice President Kamala Harris And Vice President Kamala Harris blamed Trump for the Alabama decision.
+And Vice President Kamala Harris blamed Trump for the Alabama decision.

 "When you look at the fact that the previous president of the United States was clear in his intention to hand pick three Supreme Court justices who would overturn the protections of Roe v.
 Wade, and he did it and that's what got us to this point today," Harris said.